Raydar35/TDCod_HCI_Redesign/README.md

 This is a top-down 2D zombie shooter game made in C++ using SFML.
 The game is the combined result of a 2D game development course, and later, Human-Centered Computing course.

 This project is a redesign of a baseline game orginally created in collaboration with two other students.
-Building on that foundation, I first updated the game to a more playable version, and then redesigned the UI and HUD to preform usability testing and evaluation.
+Building on that foundation, I first updated the game to a more playable version, and then redesigned the UI and HUD to perform usability testing and evaluation.

 Original repo: [GitHub link](https://github.com/Huginho8/TDCod)